 Gauge the heat level by hovering your hand a few inches above the grilling surface.
 The heat will be more intense directly above each gas burner.

-Once the grill is heated, it’s time to place the meat on the heat.
-Avoid placing the meat directly over the flames, because it could cause flare-ups from drippings.
-Use utensils as guides to place meat on the grill.
+Once the grill is heated, it’s time to place the meat on it.
+Avoid placing the meat directly over the flames, as this could cause flare-ups from drippings.
+Use utensils as guides to place the meat on the grill.

 This keeps food separated and your hands safe.
 Food closer to flames will cook faster and hotter.
 You will need to flip the meat.
-It’s also recommended you periodically move the meat around different spots on the grill.
+You should also periodically move the meat around different spots on the grill.
 This ensures a more thorough and even grill on all sides.

-With the recipe provided above, use the extra marinade and frequently brush over the meat as you grill.
+Use the extra marinade with the recipe provided above and frequently brush it over the meat as you grill.
 Cook the chicken for about seven to eight minutes per side.
-A thermometer should read 165°F at the thickest part of the chicken once done.
+Once done, a thermometer should read 165°F at the thickest part of the chicken.

 Is it done yet?